Time Inc.: Meredith and IAC purchases

 In February 2017, it was reported that Meredith Corporation and a group of investors led by Edgar Bronfman Jr. were considering purchasing Time Inc. In 2016, Time Inc. acquired Bizrate Insights.
 On April 28, 2017, the company's board of directors dropped the plan of selling the company and instead focus on growth strategies.

 On November 26, 2017, it was announced that Meredith Corporation would acquire Time Inc. in a $2.8 billion deal. $640 million in backing will be provided by Koch Equity Development, but the Koch family will not have a board seat or otherwise influence the company's operations.
 Prior to the sale closing in January 2018, Time Inc. sold Essence Communications to Richelieu Dennis, the founder of hair- and skin-care products maker Sundial Brands.
-In January 2018, Meredith removed signage and references to Time, Inc., and Time, Inc. website was redirected to the Meredith's website.
+In January 2018, Meredith removed signage and references to Time, Inc., and the Time, Inc. website was redirected to the Meredith's website.

 In March 2018, only six weeks after the closure of the deal, Meredith announced that it would lay off 1,200 employees, and explore the sale of Time, Fortune, Money, and Sports Illustrated.
 The company felt that these brands did not align with its core, lifestyle-oriented properties.

 Howard Milstein had announced on February 7, 2018, that he would acquire Golf Magazine from Meredith, and Time Inc. UK was sold to the British private equity group Epiris (later rebranded to TI Media) in late February.
 In September 2018, Meredith announced that it would re-sell Time to Marc Benioff and his wife Lynne for $190 million.
 Although Benioff is the chairman and co-CEO of Salesforce.com, Time will remain separate from the company, and Benioff will not be involved in its daily operations.
 In November 2018, Meredith announced to sell Fortune to Thai businessman Chatchaval Jiaravanon for $150 million.
-In December 2021, Meredith was acquired by IAC's Dotdash and became Dotdash Meredith; Barry Diller, the head of IAC, had previous relations with Time Inc. in the early 1980s when he was head of Paramount and helped make Time Inc. at one point a co-owner of the USA Network.
+In December 2021, Meredith was acquired by IAC and merged with Dotdash to form Dotdash Meredith, which then changed to People Inc. in 2025; Barry Diller, the head of IAC, had previous relations with Time Inc. in the early 1980s when he was head of Paramount and helped make Time Inc. at one point a co-owner of the USA Network.